junobuild/docs/docs/guides/github-actions.md

 ---
 id: github-actions
 title: GitHub Actions
-description: Continuous integration and deployment
+description: Learn how to use GitHub Actions for continuous integration and deployment.
 sidebar_position: 8
 ---